PrisRilla/sql-case-study/README.md

 ## Components
 - Dockerfile: creates image that is recipe for the database
-- docker-compose.yml: Builds the image
+- docker-compose.yml: Builds the image; Note that local ports that can run mssql are 1434, 1433, 1431

 ** Please note that to get image casestudy-datasetup, I ran `Docker commit image [image id]` in order to backup the database data.**